drew28/expresslaneimages/README.md

 - Swipe down to refresh
 - 95 North and South HOV direction status
 - Add 95 North and South dynamic images
+- Settings view to choose which dynamic images you want to show